Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure: Results

 \subsection{Coordination geometry in the \texorpdfstring{$(\mathrm{APMI}, \mathrm{Coincidence})$}{(APMI, Coincidence)} plane}

 We project each strategy into a two-dimensional plane spanned by average pairwise coincidence ($\mathrm{Coin}$) and average pairwise mutual information ($\mathrm{APMI}$).
 Figure~\ref{fig:geometry} shows coordination ``trails'' as the intel rate $p$ is varied.
-The shared-latent classical strategy moves toward the top-right corner, demonstrating that increasing coordination (APMI) in classical systems necessitates increasing action identity (collisions).
+The shared-latent classical strategy moves toward the top-right corner, demonstrating that increasing coordination (APMI) in classical systems raises the probability of action identity within this family.

-By contrast, the quantum strategy occupies a distinct region in the bottom-left, often dipping \emph{below} the coincidence level of independent agents.
+The quantum strategy behaves quite differently.
+It occupies a distinct region in the bottom-left and often dips \emph{below} the coincidence level of independent agents.
 Within the classical baseline family, reducing coincidence requires weakening the shared-latent component, which drives APMI toward zero.
 The entanglement-mediated mapping, however, maintains nontrivial dependence while occupying a lower-coincidence region.
-This separation is a robust geometric feature of the $W$-state resource that persists as $N$ increases, representing a departure from the alignment-based dependence of the restricted shared-latent classical baseline family studied here. \FloatBarrier
+The separation is not uniform in $N$: the coincidence gap closes once $N \ge 2M$, as Eq.~(\ref{eq:coinW}) below makes explicit.
+Within the window it survives, the departure from alignment-based dependence is a property of the $W$ resource rather than of any particular noise setting.
+This separation is made explicit in Fig.~\ref{fig:feasible_region}, which shows that the quantum strategy occupies a region below the classical coincidence lower bound. \FloatBarrier